Artificial Intelligence Video Interview Act

 On August 9, 2019, Illinois’ Governor signed into law the Artificial Intelligence Video Interview Act.
 This Act allows employers to use artificial intelligence (AI) to assist with the interview and hiring process so long as certain conditions are met, such as the employer gaining the applicant’s consent and explaining to the applicant how the AI will be used.
 Illinois employers who plan to use AI as an interview aid should ensure the requisite conditions are met before using AI to evaluate interview videos.

 Also enacted recently is Public Act 101-0221, that aims to provide further protections to employees from all forms of harassment.
 This Public Act creates many laws and also amends current laws.
 Importantly, the definition of employer was amended to include small businesses with one or more employees, as well as large companies with one or more Illinois workers.

-If you have any questions regarding these laws or their impact, please contact your labor and employment counsel at Smith, Gambrell & Russell, LLP.
+If you have any questions regarding the Artificial Intelligence Video Interview Act or its impact, please contact your labor and employment counsel at Smith, Gambrell & Russell, LLP.